Opening record in backend painfully slow with foreign table and large main table

 // If yes, I would be happy about a fix for Version 7

-#6 Updated by Jakob Berlin 3 months ago
+#6 Updated by Jakob Berlin over 2 years ago

 Not really confirming it but after disabling label_alt my edit view get back to work in a few seconds wich just CPU usage and not minutes with have DB usage.
 So it might be the cause of the problem.